Mehboob7738/Git-Assignment1-repo/README.md

 # Git-Assignment1-repo
-This is the first assignment
+This is my first Git-assignment
+Today is tuesday